 Main Consideration for Production Line Layout Design

-It doesn't matter whether or not it's a high volume mix environment or the opposite, because flexibility is critical either way.
-Plenty of manufacturers out there struggle with issues relating to production line layout design, and one of the biggest reasons is that their products are changing more frequently.
+Regardless of whether it's a high volume mix environment, flexibility is critical.
+Plenty of manufacturers struggle with issues relating to production line layout design, and one of the biggest reasons is because their products are frequently changing.

 What is Factory Layout

-There are many layout objects in a factory that count such as machines and work tables, warehousing elements and moving parts.
-It's a challenge for a planner to come up with an optimum arrangement because they have to organise different transport relations in an overall view.
+Whether it be machines and work tables, or warehousing elements and moving parts, it can be a challenge for a planner to come up with an optimum arrangement.
 The area needed for equipment and material is a critical component of planning everything from material flow to additional transport.
 Layout planning is a part of factory planning and it often has a horizon in the long term.

 What is Factory Lean Plant Layout

-This is an important basis of today's industrial factory.
-The success of any manufacturing company depends heavily on the ability of the producing facility to quickly and effectively adapt to the shifting market environment.
-Value streams, or all steps that add value from raw materials to delivery to your customer, are the focus of lean plant layout.
-In contrast to vertical process departments like silos in a conventional facility layout, lean layouts are more likely to combine processes horizontally throughout the factory.
+The success of any manufacturing company depends heavily on the ability of the producing facility to adapt to the shifting market environment.
+"Lean Plant Output" focuses on value streams: specifically, those steps that add value to raw materials before its delivery to a customer.
+In contrast to vertical process departments like silos in a conventional facility layout, lean layouts are likely to combine processes horizontally throughout the factory.

 With short product life cycles and a higher product variety, there is unpredictable demand and much shorter delivery times.
 Response to rising industrial productivity demands is one of the tools of lean manufacturing, and these difficulties can be overcome with current resources through plant layout optimization.

-You also need to consider the degree of automation or human interference with your layout planning, because automation is going to make a big difference to your manufacturing facility in the first place.
-Balancing this with human interference is important.
+You should consider the degree of automation or human interference with your layout planning, because automation is going to make a big difference to your manufacturing facility.
+How you balance this with a human interference is important.

 The Big Picture

-When it comes down to it, a well thought out plant layout is the cornerstone of any successful manufacturing business.
-It can help to provide the basis for a streamlined production process, and this is one that utilises space, labour and materials correctly.
+A well thought out plant layout is the cornerstone of any successful manufacturing business.
+It can help to provide the basis for a streamlined production process; one that utilises space, labour and materials correctly.

 How Much Material Must be Moved to or From the Line?